microsoft/node-pty/README.md

 Note that node-pty is not thread safe so running it across multiple worker threads in node.js could cause issues.

-## Troubleshooting

-### Powershell gives error 8009001d

-> Internal Windows PowerShell error.
-Loading managed Windows PowerShell failed with error 8009001d.

-This happens when PowerShell is launched with no `SystemRoot` environment variable present.

-### ConnectNamedPipe failed: Windows error 232

-This error can occur due to anti-virus software intercepting winpty from creating a pty.
-To workaround this you can exclude this file from your anti-virus scanning `node-pty\build\Release\winpty-agent.exe`

 ## Flow Control

 Automatic flow control can be enabled by either providing `handleFlowControl = true` in the constructor options or setting it later on:

 ```js
 const PAUSE = '\x13';   // XOFF